Discover the best way to learn Persian online. Our dynamic, contextualised lessons teach beginners to speak and read the

 1. Learn Persian words in context

 The key to learning any language is to know not only the words but the context in which those words should be used.
-Rosetta Stone lets learners acquire new vocabulary by reading Stories, a feature that allows you to follow along with stories told by native speakers, but we also encourage learning these same words in the context of the more immersive learning environment that makes our dynamic, bite-sized Farsi lessons so effective.
+Rosetta Stone lets learners acquire new vocabulary by reading Stories, a feature that allows you to follow along with articles and interviews read by native speakers.
+We also encourage learning these same words in the context of the more immersive learning environment.
+This is what makes our dynamic, bite-sized Farsi lessons so effective.

 2. Focus on Farsi pronunciation

 Before you move onto the next lesson, make sure you feel very comfortable with the Persian pronunciations you’ve practised.
 Because Rosetta Stone lessons provide real-time feedback on your accent, you’ll get a chance to correct and refine your approach until it is truly perfect and native Farsi speakers might confuse you for a local!
 It’s essential to step through this process and build the confidence to speak up for yourself when faced with real-world conversations that don’t follow a script.

 3. Ignore Persian script for now